ibm-cloud-docs/appid/rate-limits.md

         <td>Sign in attempts per account</td>
         <td>Yes</td>
         <td>Unlimited</td>
-        <td>All sign in attempts for the instance are blocked for one minute</td>
+        <td>All sign-in attempts for the instance are blocked for one minute.</td>
     </tr>
     <tr>
         <td>Sign up attempts per account</td>
         <td>Yes</td>
         <td>Unlimited</td>
-        <td>All sign up attempts for the instance are blocked for one minute</td>
+        <td>All sign-up attempts for the instance are blocked for one minute.</td>
     </tr>
     <tr>
         <td>Email sending request</td>
         <td>No</td>
         <td>10 emails in 10 minutes per user</td>
-        <td>Email requests for the user are blocked for 30 minutes</td>
+        <td>Email requests for the user are blocked for 30 minutes.</td>
     </tr>
 </table>